 In sending out this cascade of letters, I began to open up to people in a way that I never had before, and I started to see everyone around me as someone I can learn from.
 As I now understand, this habit of writing letters is an incredibly effective way of compounding goodwill and relationships instead of merely compounding money.
 Einstein is often said to have called compounding the eighth wonder of the world.
 But the narrow financial application of compounding may be the least valuable and least interesting aspect of this phenomenon.

-In the end the biggest lesson that I took away from meeting with Guy and reading his book is that we need to stop living our life through other people.
-I can play basketball every day for 18 hours and I’m never going to be Michael Jordan.
-I can study financial reports until I’m blue in the face and I’m never going to be the next Warren Buffett.
-In the end The Education of a Value Investor, is an important reminder that we need to be more authentic versions of ourselves.
-We need to do what is right for us and that might not be what is right for others.
+The Education of a Value Investor, is an important reminder that the being who we are not who we are supposed to be matters.
+We need to do what is right for us, and that might not be what is right for others.
 We need to stop pretending to be other people and compromising our internal standards or ethics.
 We need to find who we are and how we want to live.
 “Instead of trying to compete with Buffett,” Guy writes, “I should focus on the real opportunity, which is to become the best version of Guy Spier that I can be.”